XRGames/xr-challenge/README.md

 ### Objectives
 * Implement simple character movement using WASD;
-* Implement a simple pickup system that adds points when a star is collected;
+* Implement a pickup system that adds points when a star is collected;
 * Display the player's total score on the GUI;
 * You should place at least 5 pickups in a level;
 * Add boundaries so the player is restricted to the level;